boltops-tools/terraspace-docs/README.md

     terraspace up core # provided app/stacks/core exists

-Will use the `development/stacks/core/terraform.tfstate` as the key for the state file.
+It will use something like `us-west-2/development/stacks/core/terraform.tfstate` as the key for the state file.

 If you want to just test a module

     terraspace up vpc # provided app/modules/vpc exists and app/stacks/vpc does not

-Will use the `development/modules/vpc/terraform.tfstate` as the key for the state file.
+It will use something like `us-west-2/development/modules/vpc/terraform.tfstate` as the key for the state file.

 Of course, you can change the state file key path with whatever works for your setup.